jomweb/billplz-phar/README.md

 ## Installation

-The preferred method of installation is to use the Billplz PHAR which can be downloaded from the most recent [Github Release](https://github.com/jomweb/billplz-phar/releases).
+The preferred method of installation is to use the Billplz PHAR which can be downloaded from the most recent [GitHub Release](https://github.com/jomweb/billplz/releases).
 This method ensures you will not have any dependency conflict issue.

 You should received `billplz.phar` file which you can include to your project.